-The #1 question that I get asked is how to start a beauty blog.
+The #1 question that I get asked is how to start a blog.
+More specifically, how to start a beauty blog.
 Sure, there are variations, like “How do I transition my current blog into a beauty blog,” or “How can I start making money off of my beauty blog,” but what seems to be on everyone’s minds is how you do the whole, y’know, blogging thing.

 My answer is always the same: don’t.